-Dr. Doris U. Bolliger’s formal training is in instructional design and technology, and she has served at different institutions in various roles during her 15+ year career.
+Dr. Doris U. Bolliger’s formal training is in instructional design and technology, and she has served at different institutions in various roles during her 20 year career in higher education.
 Dr. Bolliger served as a graduate program coordinator at the University of Wyoming.
 At Walden University, she serves as a dissertation mentor in the Ph.D.
 Education and Doctor of Education programs.
 She has served on numerous gradaute student committees.

 EdD, University of West Florida

 MA, Bowie State University

 AA, Arkansas State University